MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 By taking an agile approach like this, you allow opportunities to adjust and optimize your methodology and process.
 You also build confidence as you go.

-### Adopt phase
+## Adopt phase

 :::image type="content" source="../media/adoption-guide/adopt-phase.svg" alt-text="The adopt phase." lightbox="../media/adoption-guide/adopt-phase.svg":::

-In the adoption phase, you incrementally implement your strategy and deployment plans across functional areas.
+In the adopt phase, you incrementally implement your strategy and deployment plans across functional areas.
 For this scenario, this involves accomplishing the objectives set out across the four stages, or the objectives and stages you have customized for your organization.

 However, modernizing your security posture includes accomplishing the technical objectives recommended in the other business scenarios (or prioritized by your organization).
 These all accrue to your security posture.

 As you transition to the adopt phase for this scenario and the others, be sure to communicate status, progress, and value.

 :::image type="content" source="../media/adoption-guide/rapid-modernize-sec-posture.svg" alt-text="Diagram of rapidly modernizing your security posture." lightbox="../media/adoption-guide/rapid-modernize-sec-posture.svg":::

-### Govern and manage
+## Govern and manage

 :::image type="content" source="../media/adoption-guide/govern-manage-phase.svg" alt-text="The govern and manage phase." lightbox="../media/adoption-guide/govern-manage-phase.svg":::

 Security governance is a constant process.
 As you transition to this phase, shift to tracking and measuring the results of each piece of the Zero Trust architecture you’ve implemented.
 Together with monitoring and detecting, you will identify opportunities to iterate for maturity.

-#### Track and measure
+### Track and measure

 This scenario article suggests different reports and dashboards you can use to assess your status and measure progress.
 Ultimately you want to develop a set of metrics that you can use to show progress as well as to identify where a new vulnerability might be emerging.
 You can use the various reports and dashboards to gather the metrics that are most important for your organization.